OK Google: What does voice search mean for SEO?

 • Where to buy fast e-scooter.

 Another thing that you will notice with these keywords is that they need searchers to put much more thought into what exactly it is they expect to find on the other side of their query.
 So, on average, these are the keywords that are more likely to convert.
+This is where the big change in voice search optimization comes into play.

+As you can see here, this isn’t the kind of language that you would use in conversation.
+You wouldn’t call your friend and say “smartphone where to buy”, nor would you blurt out “best smartphone” when asked what you are looking for at your local tech shop.
 This language much more resembles the headlines that we use when writing a blog article or describing a product or service, and that is because this is what we expect people to search for when we want them to land on our page, and THIS is how the big change in SEO manifests itself when voice search comes into play.

 There is already plenty of data on how people use voice search, and it is showing us that people often talk to their phones or smart speakers as if they are simply another person that is there to discuss topics that they feed them.
+What is the result?
+You end up with much longer keywords that intricately resemble the natural language that you would find in a casual conversation.

 Now that people are using technologies that enable them to speak to their devices, we are starting to see a rise in search volume for natural language phrases, such as:

-• Ok Google – what are the best smartphones that I can buy today?
+• Ok Google, what are the best smartphones that I can buy today?

-• Hey Siri – what is the best Macbook on the market in 2021?
+• Hey Siri, what is the best Macbook that I can buy in 2021?

-• Alexa – what is the fastest e-scooter built to-date?
+• Alexa, what is the fastest e-scooter built to-date?

 Remember, we went over how the longer keywords generally convert more because of their specificity.